 All of this being said – you don’t have to get caught up in all the fancy, expensive, or personalized things.
 Speaking from experience, it’s so easy to get wrapped up in all the planning and think things like, “my wedding won’t be perfect unless we have personalized tags on each sparkler for our sparkler exit”.
 But guess what?
 My wedding was perfect without sparkler tags!!!

 Don’t feel like you HAVE to buy something just because people tell you that you have to, or you see it in someone else’s wedding.
 My Etsy list of wedding items was astronomically long but over time I realized a lot of it was unnecessary.
 As we got closer to the big day I started to realize more and more that all those things were not going to make or break the wedding.
 It’s important to remember that all the extra things are just that – extra.
 Of course – it’s not wrong to have all of these fun little things – just don’t think that you need them to get married.
+You’re not going to be any more or less married if you have all those extras.
 The only things you NEED on your wedding day are your partner, your marriage license, and probably someone to marry you.
-Everything else is just extra!
+Everything else is just a bonus!

 And don’t forget to enjoy being engaged!